 Instead of inundating your website with ads, focus on strategic ad placements that are relevant, non-intrusive, and seamlessly integrated into the overall design.
 This approach ensures that ads complement the content rather than overpower it.

 Publishers are always recommended to work on ad viewability methods to see an increase in vCPM.
 Take the help of heatmap tools to find out the most user-interacted part on the webpage.
 Try not to take away the space dedicated to content to make your ads more viewable.

 Because of vCPM, publishers might see a drop in their earnings.
 However, in the long run, efficient use of ad viewability metrics can lead to a better ad positioning system benefiting the entire ad ecosystem.

 vCPM doesn’t apply to publishers dealing in real-time bidding or private auctions.
-In case of RTB, each impression on publisher’s web page is being bid on with ever-increasing competition.
+In the case of RTB, each impression on the publisher’s web page is being bid on with ever-increasing competition.
 Next, in the case of a private auction, the price of inventory is pre-negotiated.
 Hence in both cases, viewability might not be the first thing advertisers consider while going for RTB and private auctions.